aarmiller/SimEpi/admin/Overview.md

 This document provides an outline of the topics, scripts and associated readings that will be covered as we move through the class.
-Note: this document will continue to be updated as week move through the class.
+Note: this document will be continually updated (check back frequently).

 # Part 1 - Programming in R